Z. L. Sung Adventist Academy

 - White, khaki or blue socks

-- Students may be allowed to “dress down” for PE class as directed by the current PE teacher.
+- Students may be allowed to “dress down” for PE class as directed by the current PE teacher and Fridays.

-Fridays are dress-down days.
-Students may wear a modest shirt (no tank tops, tights/spandex pants, spaghetti straps, sleeveless or shirts with suggestive/attitude wording, action heroes, or pictures) and jeans.
+On Friday’s dress-down day, students may wear a modest shirt (no tank tops, sleeveless or shirts with suggestive/attitude wording or pictures) and jeans

 On Friday, hot lunch is available for purchase.
 The menu will be sent home by Wednesday and should be returned no later than Thursday.
 Payment is due when the menu is returned.
 A prepaid lunch account may be set-up for your student.